VLADi-G/Ticketing-app/README.md

 ### Domain Functionality

-- Register vehicles with type, registration number, and passenger capacity
+- Register vehicles with type, unique registration number, and capacity
+- Issue tickets:
+  - Each ticket has a unique code
-- Issue tickets with unique codes, passenger name, and timestamp
+  - Includes passenger name and timestamp
+  - Associated with a specific vehicle
+- Validate tickets:
+  - Only once
-- Validate tickets only once, with a validation timestamp
+  - Stores the validation timestamp
 - List tickets by vehicle

 ### Monitoring and Observability

 - Health check endpoint: `/monitor/health`
 - Metrics endpoint: `/monitor/metrics`
+  - Total number of tickets
+  - Number of validated tickets
+  - Number of registered vehicles
-- Log listing with pagination: `/monitor/logs?page=0&size=100`
+- Log monitoring: `/monitor/logs?page=0&size=100`

-### Logging

-- Logs are saved to `logs/application.log`
-- Configured in `application.properties`
-- Default level: INFO
+  - Returns paginated application log entries from `logs/application.log`

 ---